 Worse, just this month, the Center for Medicaid and Medicare Services (CMS) announced that it will soon apply the CDC guidelines to everyone insured via Medicare, which means that patients on high doses may find themselves cut off without much—or any—notice.

 The Medicare plan seems to be based, at least in part, on a white paper written in collaboration between insurance companies and academic researchers.
 And according to Kertesz, insurers often extend policies that originate in Medicaid and Medicare to their private patients.
-What this means is that soon, anyone—either on Medicare, Medicaid or privately insured—who takes a dose of opioids that is outside the CDC's acceptable range may be pressured to cut down or stop the medications entirely, even if the same meds are keeping them functional and productive.
+What this means is that soon, anyone—either on Medicare, Medicaid, or privately insured—who takes a dose of opioids that is outside the CDC's acceptable range may be pressured to cut down or stop the medications entirely, even if the same meds are keeping him or her functional and productive.

 "It's like a runaway freight train," says Pat Anson, a journalist who covers these issues for a specialist publication, the Pain News Network.

 Indeed, in every other area of medicine, "personalization" and "individualized care" are the buzzwords—but not when it comes to opioids.